-Following a 14-minute standing ovation after its premiere and a glorious reviews from top film critics, Apichatpong Weerasethakul’s Memoria was awarded with the Prix du Jury at the 2021 Cannes Film Festival.
+Following a 14-minute standing ovation after its premiere and a glorious reviews from top film critics, Apichatpong Weerasethakul’s Memoria was awarded with the Prix du Jury at the 2021 Cannes Film Festival last night.

 Apichatpong Weerasethakul’s name is one that’s garnered admiration and respect in the creative world.
 His works are lyrical, meditative and sinuous, often exploring the concept of dreams, memory and nature.
 Yet despite his immense success abroad, his name is not well-known to the Thai mainstream movie-goers.

 Whether it is because his films are considered too high-brow for some (a reporter once joked that he would require a metaphorical ‘ladder’ to watch them), or they speak of things meant not to be talked about, it is clear Apichatpong’s works are unrivalled and internationally recognised.

 Here, we have gathered five interesting facts about the Thai artist and filmmaker for those first getting to know him.

 1. His work was the first Southeast Asian film to win the Palme d’Or

 Memoria may have won the Prix du Jury last night, but Apichatpong is no stranger to Cannes, having won the same award earlier for Tropical Malady (2004) and the Prix Un Certain Regard for Blissfully Yours (2002).